stanford-ppl/spatial-lang/lab1_part2/README.md

 expected: 8
 result: 8
 ```

+All the exercises will be under $SPATIAL_HOME/apps/problems.
+After implementing an app in ./problems, you will need to copy it over to $SPATIAL_HOME/apps/src.
+Every time the $SPATIAL_HOME/apps/src directory is updated, you will need to re-make the apps by running:

 # Generate Sum Using FIFO, Reduce and Foreach
 In this example, we would like to implement an accelerator that takes in a number x, adds from 1 to up to x (not including x), and then return the sum.
 To make the testing easier, we are setting the size of FIFO to 16.
 The input number x should be a multiple of 16.
 Please take a look at apps/src/FifoPushPop.scala and complete the design by following the comments.